Food Truck

 What credit score do I need to finance a food truck?

-Can I get food truck financing as a startup with no business history?
+Can I get food truck financing without business revenue history?

 Related